operator-playground-io/Keycloak-Operator-tile/tutorials/Login-account-console.md

   ![](_images/account-console.png)

-2. Login with myuser and the password you created earlier.You will see following on console:
+2. Login with username: `myuser` and the password you created earlier.You will see following on console:

   ![](_images/account-console-logged-in-page.png)